sendgrid/sendgrid-python/README.md

 print(response.headers)
 ```

-The minimum needed code to send an email without the /mail/send Helper ([here]() is a full example):
+The following is the minimum needed code to send an email without the /mail/send Helper ([here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/mail/mail.py#L27) is a full example).

 ```python
 import sendgrid